infinum/eightshift-forms/src/Geolocation/Geolocation-WP-Rocket.md

 ## What will happen when activating WP-Rocket plugins?

-When activating WP-Rocket plugin we will set our geolocation cookie to the WP-Rocket dynamic cookie list and provide our custom geolocation function in the `advanced-cache.php` file that will set the necessary cookie before the WP-Rocket detects the correct cache file.
+When activating the WP-Rocket plugin we will set our geolocation cookie to the WP-Rocket dynamic cookie list and include our custom geolocation function in the `advanced-cache.php` file that will set the necessary cookie before the WP-Rocket detects the correct cache file.

-We have a bunch additional global constants that you can use with this feature.
+We have some additional global constants that you can use with this feature.
 All details you can read [here](./../Hooks/Variables.md).